 Thanks to my supervisor Zhenjiang Hu’s generous support, the period I worked in Japan was when I most frequently flew (with Japan Airlines) to attend conferences.
 For example, to present BiGUL at PEPM 2016, which was co-located with POPL 2016 in Florida, I took a Japan Airlines B787-8 (JA825J, 1:200, Phoenix) to Dallas —where my high-school classmate Ting-Sung Hsieh took the trouble to meet me at the airport briefly and bring me a beef cheesesteak lettucewich by Which Wich— and then on to Tampa.
 The domestic flights in the US such as the one from Dallas to Tampa were operated by American Airlines (which is also a Oneworld member) using narrow-body aircraft, and I own an American Airlines B737-800 (N971AN, 1:400, Gemini Jets) to represent these flights (which were always crowded and not particularly pleasant however).

 Japan Airlines used both the 787 and the 777 for long-haul flights.
-I own a Japan Airlines B777-300ER (JA732J, 1:200, JFOX) in the standard Oneworld livery, and I happened to fly on this particular aircraft JA732J to Los Angeles for POPL 2018, where I presented my first top-conference paper (on ‘BiGUL logic’, shown in the first photo above) and co-chaired PEPM 2018 with Fritz Henglein (who appointed me to website chair of POPL in 2019, a job which I did for three years and enabled me to connect with more people in the community).
+I own a Japan Airlines B777-300ER (JA732J, 1:200, JFOX) in the standard Oneworld livery, and I happened to fly on this particular aircraft JA732J (which I later discovered to be the first 777-300ER prototype) to Los Angeles for POPL 2018, where I presented my first top-conference paper (on ‘BiGUL logic’, shown in the first photo above) and co-chaired PEPM 2018 with Fritz Henglein (who appointed me to website chair of POPL in 2019, a job which I did for three years and enabled me to connect with more people in the community).
 It was already a fruitful and memorable trip career-wise, and became even more so when I got the chance to listen to Itzhak Perlman play BWV 1041 at the Walt Disney Hall in the evening after my POPL talk.
 When Perlman struggled to get from his wheelchair onto the conductor’s podium, the audience hesitated and stopped clapping, and I cannot forget how Perlman gestured everyone to keep clapping for him, and the phrase ‘such humanity’ uttered by someone nearby when the concert was over.

 In my last year in Japan, I realised that it would be difficult for me to stay and work more permanently, and started looking for a job elsewhere.
 In June, Heriot-Watt University invited me to do an interview, which was intended to be online at first, but Katya Komendantskaya kindly made arrangements to extend that to a three-day visit, funded generously by Sven-Bodo Scholz.
 These arrangements happened when I was co-chairing Bx 2019 (with James Cheney) in Philadelphia.
 48 hours after I flew back from Philadelphia, I was on a KLM flight to Edinburgh, still preparing for the interview.
 The flight was operated by a 777, but I’ve already got too many 777s in my fleet, and chose to get a KLM B787-10 (PH-BKL, 1:400, NG Models) instead (an aircraft type which I didn’t have).
 The flight from Tokyo Narita to Schiphol was delayed and I didn’t catch the flight to Edinburgh, but luckily my Taiwanese passport allowed me to enter the Schengen area without applying for anything in advance, and I had a nice meal and a good sleep in a hotel while waiting for the next flight.
 The visit was great; in particular I met and talked to quite a few members of the Dependable Systems Group, and would’ve gladly joined them if I were offered the job, which I didn’t get however.